 But.
 There is a big But.
 These role models from history are perfect if you are born the same as the, at the time, ruling patriarchy.
 In the West, as a white man, you have more statues than you can shake a stick at.
 History is, after all, His Story.

-Take a moment to think of all the statues in your town, even beyond your town - how many women are there?
+Take a moment to think of all the statues in your town.
+Even beyond your town - how many women are there?

 I am not having a go at man, far from it.
 Today's society is ready to be equal, we are becoming more and more equal with every generation.
 But, how can we aspire to equality when our shared narrative, our history, is so biased to men?
-If you were to go by history, compared to men, women didn't do anything to get us here, so logically, why would anyone (male or female) expect women to do anything or be capable of doing anything for our future?
-This is simply not true though, women make up over 50% of the world's population and contributed in every facet of life.
+If you were to go by history, compared to men, women didn't do anything to get us here.
+So logically, why would anyone (male or female) expect women to do anything?
+Or be capable of doing anything for our future?
+This is simply not true though.
+Women make up over 50% of the world's population and contributed in every facet of life.
 The contribution simply wasn't recorded by the ruling patriarchy.

-So, the whole idea behind Adas Army is to update his story with the missing her story, so it can become our story.
+So, the whole idea behind Adas Army is to update his story with the missing her story.
+So it can become our story.

-This is a big job though, as the sayings go, Rome wasn't built in a day, one battle won't win the war.
+This is a big job though.
+As the sayings go, Rome wasn't built in a day, one battle won't win the war.
 We need strategy, tactics and a lot of people, and this is where Adas Army comes in.
 We need you to join up.

 The world needs more skilled people to be employed in the tech and science industries.

-For our first campaign, Adas Army focused on passion for STEM (Science, Technology, Engineering and Maths) by locating, celebrating and igniting passion for the women that have made a difference in STEM.
+For our first campaign, Adas Army focused on passion for STEM (Science, Technology, Engineering and Maths).
+By locating, celebrating and igniting passion for the women that have made a difference in STEM.
 Past.
 Present.
 Future.

 This is what we are up against.